 P-card is a University issued credit card that is provided to University employees only and is the preferred method of payment for goods and services.
-P-card transactions are required to be reconciled at least monthly basis (30 days after the transaction date) in Concur.
+P-card transactions are required to be reconciled at least monthly basis (30 days after the transaction date) in Workday.
 Key features are listed below.

 The P-card has limits attached to each card and can be customized according to need of each cardholder.
 Limits can be changed by the Cardholder's Supervisor emailing the Accounts Payable Office requesting the change.
 Changes can be either temporary or permanent.
 Default limits are listed below:

 - Monthly Purchase Limit - $20, 000.00

 - Number of Transactions per day Limit - 12

 - Employee does not need to spend their own funds.

 - Reduced input of invoices and reimbursements by Accounts Payable.

 - Cash Flow - Additional time for University to pay for purchases

 - Rebate received from Bank depending on annual spend.